 Sometimes the problem ain't your ideas—it's the physical act of typing that creates a barrier.
 When your fingers can't keep up with your brain (or when staring at the screen has paralyzed your thoughts), voice-to-text features can be a game-changer.

 Modern AI keyboards with voice capabilities have gotten remarkably accurate.
-They can capture your spoken words, punctuate properly, and even understand context.
+By 2026, voice recognition accuracy has hit 98% for clear speech in optimal conditions, and they can capture your spoken words, punctuate properly, and even understand context with impressive nuance.
 This lets you bypass the typing bottleneck completely.

 Here's how to make the most of voice dictation: